 We enjoy going to Zion National Park in the winter when there are fewer crowds, but some trails may close immediately following a snow storm.

 Zion National Park is open to visitors twenty-four hours day, every day of the year.
 You will want to check the website because some services and facilities do close or reduce hours during parts of the year.

-Plus, if you visit between April and October, you can also use the free shuttle buses that travel through Zion Canyon to help you get around.
+There are day and multi-day passes available to enter the park.
+When you visit between April and October (and during the Christmas holiday break), you can also use the free shuttle buses that travel from Springdale (outside the park) through Zion Canyon to help you get around.

-BUDGET TRAVEL TIP: If you plan on visiting nearby Bryce Canyon or Capitol Reef, or any other US National Park during the year, we always recommend getting the US National Park pass.
+BUDGET TRAVEL TIP: If you plan on visiting other Utah National Parks, or any other US National Park during the year, we always recommend getting the US National Park pass.
 (Did you know when you buy the National Parks Pass from REI, they donate 10% to the National Park Foundation?)

 During the winter, conditions in the park are often cold and wet, with highs between 50 and 60 degrees Fahrenheit and lows beneath freezing.
 And while roads are typically plowed daily, trails still may be closed due to treacherous snow and ice conditions.
 Pack the right cold weather gear so you can explore the park and still stay warm and dry.

 The spring and fall seasons typically have the most moderate weather, with warm and sunny days during the months of April, May, September, and October.
 Temperature highs are typically between 60 and 90 degrees Fahrenheit, with occasional cold snaps and rainy days possible.